 In the final analysis, this is a question that you will have to resolve for yourself.
 We can't tell you what to do.
 Even your parents must ultimately give you the freedom to make your own decisions according to the dictates of conscience and your own understanding of the Lord's leading in your life.
 We sincerely hope that the information we've provided will help you make that choice thoughtfully, intelligently, and prayerfully.

-If you feel a need to discuss these thoughts at greater length with a member of our team, don't hesitate to call our staff of pastoral counselors.
+If you feel a need to discuss these thoughts at greater length, don't hesitate to call our staff of pastoral counselors.

 Christian Military Fellowship